tranheim/Succession_functional_diversity/README.md

 # Succession_functional_diversity

-The manuscript is accessible on BioarXiv ()

-This repository contains all the necessary code to reproduce the main figures and central data/statistics
+This repository contains all the necessary code to reproduce the main figures and central data/statistics in the manuscript "Functional diversity of soil microbial communities increases with ecosystem development" (Accessible on BioarXiv: )

-Everything necessary to generate table and figures should already by found in the "data" folder upon download
+All input data needed to generate table and figures are found in the "data" folder.
+Pathways in

 Following Lotus2 and MATAFILER processing, 16S, ITS, and shotgun metagenome sequence data have been arranged into phyloseq R-Data objects (from the "phyloseq" R package)
 	- The phyloseq data represent the "initial" state of the data input into R scripts